zillet/zillet/README.md

 # Zilliqa Wallet

-A UI/UX focused minimal wallet.
+UI/UX focused minimal wallet.
 It is work in progress.

 ## Build Setup